You are currently viewing What Is Psychology Behind Mario Judah ‘Die Very Rough’ Lyrics Meaning?

 1. Lieven

-Sounds more like an old song that would be sung on plantations to discourage African-American slaves to run away rather than the whole toxic masculinity thing (Even though this toxic masculinity was such a big part of society back then, especially due to the lack of rights for women, we should look at history not taking into account our modern morals or ethics.)
+Sounds more like an old song that would be sung on plantations to discourage African-American people to run away rather than the whole toxic thing (Even though this toxicity was such a big part of society back then, especially due to the lack of rights for women, we should look at history not taking into account our modern morals or ethics.)

-It’s actually quite surprising to see that this is original lyrics and not based on one of those “dont run away slave”-songs.
+It’s actually quite surprising to see that this is original lyrics and not based on one of those “don’t run away”-songs.

 Leave a Reply